nmoli/timesheet-chrome/README.md

 # Timesheet Chrome Extension

-A Chrome extension that displays a React application in a 500px x 500px popup when you click the extension icon.
+A Chrome extension that displays a React application for tracking one's work.
+Created with the help of Cursor.

-## Features

-- React-based popup interface
-- 500px x 500px popup window
-- Modern gradient design
-- Interactive demo button

 ## Installation